Pixyz: a Python library for developing deep generative models: Related works

-Existing probabilistic modeling languages (PPLs) have been designed with fast and various sampling algorithms for inference (and learning).
-For example, Stan~\cite{carpenter2017stan} is written in C++ and is characterized by its fast-sampling capability.
-In recent years, Edward~\cite{tran2016edward} and Pyro~\cite{bingham2018pyro} can be run on Python and GPU-accelerated libraries such as TensorFlow~\cite{dillon2017tensorflow} and PyTorch~\cite{paszke2017automatic}; therefore, they enable the implementation of probabilistic models with DNNs and their fast sampling, inference, and training on GPUs.
+PPLs are primarily intended to automate arbitrary inference in probabilistic models, and a large number of languages have been developed.
+PPLs have been implemented based on various basic languages (e.g., PRISM is based on Prolog), BUGS, one of the early PPLs, is a self-contained language and performs inference based on Markov chain Monte Carlo (MCMC).
+Stan~\cite{carpenter2017stan}, inspired by this language, is based on C++ and supports efficient inference using Hamiltonian Monte Carlo (HMC) and its variant, the No-U-Turn Sampler.

-Although these general-purpose PPLs can implement many deep probabilistic models, they are rarely used to implement complex DGMs.
-We believe that this is because these libraries are limited in their ability to implement such DGMs.
+Python has been used frequently in recent years to implement machine learning models.
+Therefore, several PPLs based on Python have been developed, including bayesloop and pomegranate, which allow users to design probabilistic models and perform inference in Python.
+Currently, Tensorflow Probability~\cite{dillon2017tensorflow} (Edward~\cite{tran2016edward}) and Pyro~\cite{bingham2018pyro}, which are based on Python and automatic differentiation frameworks such as TensorFlow~\cite{dillon2017tensorflow} and PyTorch~\cite{paszke2017automatic}, have been actively developed.
+They enable the implementation of probabilistic models with DNNs and their fast sampling, inference, and training on GPUs.